KandulaSohan21/DSA-in-Action/Stack/Concept.md

 A Stack is a linear data structure that follows the **Last In, First Out (LIFO)** principle.

-This means the last element added to the stack is the first one to be removed.
+This means the last element added to the stack is the first one to be removed/popped.

 Think of a stack of books.
 You place a new book on top, and when you need a book, you remove the topmost one first.